fleschutz/Jenkins-build-farm/README.md

    - For Docker execute: `docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts-jdk11`
    - Otherwise download and install it from: https://jenkins.io/download

-2. **Launch Jenkins**
+2. **Browse to Jenkins**
-   - Then browse with your Web browser to: http://MYCOMPUTERNAME:8080
+   - Launch your Web browser and enter: http://HOSTNAME:8080 (replace HOSTNAME by the computer name where Jenkins has been installed)

 3. **Unlock Jenkins**
    - Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to show the admin password